 And to tell you the truth it could have been Peter Tosh and not Jimmy Cliff.
-There’s a lot I don’t remember about Berkeley and I’m not proud of some of the water that flowed under the bridge.
+There’s a lot I don’t remember about Berkeley and I’m not proud of some of the water under the bridge.

-If you weren’t so old we wouldn’t be the last in line, my daughter and wife and Jordan cajoled in chorus.
-I didn’t mind.
+"If you weren’t so old we wouldn’t be last in line," the three of them cajoled.
 The guy ahead in line named Mike recognized my voice and asked if I was me and I said that I was.
-I listen to you every day, man, and told my wife that has to be you.
+"I listen to you every day, man.
+I told my wife that has to be you."

-It is me, I told him, and thanked him for listening.
+"It is me," I told him, and I did what I always do - I thanked him for listening.
 And I mean it.
-And I mean it also when I say that it was a good night under one of those kinds of moons that a cow jumps over and my wife bumped me with her hip a few times and grabbed my hand and my daughter fetched us beer and Jordan even smiled.
+And I mean it also when I say that it was a good night under a moon that a cow jumps over.
+My wife bumped me with her hip a few times and grabbed my hand and my daughter fetched us beer and Jordan smiled.
 It was a good Jimmy Cliff night.
-It doesn't even bother me that I can't remember if it was Jimmy Cliff or Peter Tosh in a bar that was either Berkeley or Oakland in 1982.
+It doesn't even bother me that I can't remember if it was Jimmy Cliff or Peter Tosh in a bar that was Berkeley or Oakland in 1982.